Learning Assistants

 Quarter Plus Learning Assistants are the lifeline of the program.
 Serving as peer mentors, Learning Assistants are positive role models that demonstrate academic success, personal integrity, and a commitment to the Cal Poly community.
 Learning Assistant involvement is critical to mentor students and provide consistent, daily communication between staff, faculty and program coordinators.
 The majority of Learning Assistants are Quarter Plus alumni and many are also members of the University Honors Program.

-As the Quarter Plus Faculty Learning Assistant Coordinator, Dr. Ryan Alaniz serves as the primary point of contact for the Quarter Plus Program’s Learning Assistants and is responsible for designing and facilitating the Learning Assistants’ training.
-He will mentor and guide the Learning Assistants throughout the Quarter Plus program, as well as act as a liaison between the instructors and Learning Assistants.
-Dr. Alaniz is currently an associate professor of sociology at Cal Poly, and a Quarter Plus instructor.
-He collaborates with various academic institutions including: United Nations University-Institute for Human and Environment Security, International Social Science Council, and the Fulbright program.
+As the Quarter Plus Faculty Learning Assistant Coordinator, Dr. Marni Goldenberg serves as the primary point of contact for the Quarter Plus Program’s Learning Assistants and is responsible for designing and facilitating the Learning Assistants’ training.
+She will mentor and guide the Learning Assistants throughout the Quarter Plus program, as well as act as a liaison between the instructors and Learning Assistants.
+Dr. Goldenberg is currently a professor in the Experience Industry Management Department at Cal Poly, and a Quarter Plus instructor.
+She has worked at Cal Poly for twenty years and has a specialization in outdoor and adventure leadership, has lead teams and groups in a variety of settings, and strives for continued students development and growth.

 Patrick A.